MikilFoss/Sudoku-THRML-Solver/README.md

 # THRML Probabilistic Sudoku Solver

-A scalable Sudoku solver built using [THRML](https://github.com/extropic-ai/thrml)'s energy-based models and block Gibbs sampling.
-This project demonstrates how to use probabilistic graphical models to solve constraint satisfaction problems through an interactive web interface.
+A scalable Sudoku solver built using [THRML](https://github.com/extropic-ai/thrml)'s energy-based models and systematic scan Gibbs sampling.
+This project demonstrates how to use probabilistic graphical models to solve constraint satisfaction problems.

-## Features

-- **Scalable Grid Sizes**: Supports standard 9×9 Sudoku as well as larger grids (16×16, 25×25, etc.)
-- **Energy-Based Modeling**: Uses THRML's energy-based framework to model Sudoku constraints
-- **Block Gibbs Sampling**: Efficient sampling strategy for finding solutions
-- **Interactive Web Interface**: Real-time visualization of the solving process
-- **Performance Tracking**: Monitors convergence metrics and solution quality

 ## Installation